If you’re trying to build a high quality home gym on a budget, then you’ll want the best adjustable dumbbells you can afford.

 Sure, a full set of fixed dumbbells would be nice.
 However, you can the same benefits of dumbbell training with a good adjustable dumbbell system, at a fraction of the cost and with a fraction of the space requirements as a fixed dumbbell set.

-For my top picks, I've chosen to include only heavy adjustable dumbbell systems.
-My criteria is that each dumbbell set must be able to adjust to at least 90 pounds per dumbbell.
+For my top picks, summarized in the table below, I’ve chosen to include only heavy adjustable dumbbell systems.
+Each dumbbell set must be able to adjust to at least 70 pounds per dumbbell.

 I’ve also included many other, lighter, dumbbells that didn’t make the cut as one of the “best adjustable dumbbells,” in a separate section later on this page.